 Kevin Connolly joined Drugwatch as managing editor after 20 years in newspapers, mainly the Orlando Sentinel.
 He is a watchdog at Drugwatch, where pharmaceutical companies hawking dangerous drugs and device manufacturers selling defective medical products are held accountable.
-He is a member of the International Society for Medical Publication Professionals, the Drug Information Association, the American Association for the Advancement of Science and Investigative Reporters and Editors.
+He is a member of the International Society for Medical Publication Professionals, the Drug Information Association, the American Association for the Advancement of Science, Physicians for Responsible Opioid Prescribing and Investigative Reporters and Editors.

 Michelle Y. Llamas is a senior content writer.
 She is also the host of Drugwatch Podcast where she interviews medical experts as well as patients affected by drugs and medical devices.
 She has written medical and legal content for several years — including an article in The Journal of Palliative Medicine and an academic book review for Nova Science Publishers.
 With Drugwatch, she has developed relationships with legal and medical professionals as well as with several patients and support groups.
 Prior to writing for Drugwatch, she spent several years as a legal assistant for a personal injury law firm in Orlando.
 She obtained her English – Technical Communication degree from the University of Central Florida.
 She is a committee member with the American Medical Writers Association.